Last Updated on February 8, 2026

 It’s worth noting the ship is full of narrow steep ladders, which many teens will like.
 However, it’s not great if you have mobility issues or have a pushchair.

-Explore London’s Dark History with a Ghost Tour
+Discover London’s Dark Side on a Ghost Tour

 London has a dark and somewhat gruesome history and therefore has some of the best ghost tours in the world.